 Sjón: the final frontier.
 These are the voyages of the Reader of Sjón.
 Her current mission: to explore strange new worlds, to seek out new life and new civilizations, to boldly go where no Reader has gone before.
 Apologies to the writers of Star Trek, in this, its 50th anniversary year, but this is what reading the novels of Icelandic author Sjón is like.
 The first American edition of Sjón’s novel Moonstone – The Boy Who Never Was, was published earlier this year.
 While I read it, I often wondered just how it is possible for someone to express so precisely, in such visually compelling language, such foreignness, not only to readers not from Iceland, but also probably for readers from Iceland.
 It is in English, capably and truthfully translated by Victoria Cribb, but at the same time it is a journey into places, minds, characters, mores and subjects that I had never before encountered in a novel.

-The Iceland where the author lives has an alienness about it in his novels, a strangeness that is hard to comprehend.
+Iceland, where the author was born and lives part of the time, has an alienness about it in his novels, a strangeness that is hard to comprehend.
 It is as though he turns the harsh Icelandic landscape and the reputedly tough Icelandic people into creations far more otherworldly than even their Viking ancestors may have been.
 I prefer, like journalist Charlie Rose, to read new novels “cold” without having studied up on the authors’ writing styles or œuvres beforehand.
 That way I am largely unbiased.
 But with Sjón, after having struggled for literally years with one of his earlier novels, The Whispering Muse, I had to resort to some interviews to make sense of his very short novels or novellas.

 AN ASIDE: THE ICELANDIC SAGAS